-The Group is in a strong position to benefit from the large pipeline of infrastructure work in South East Queensland which is scheduled to commence in the 2021 financial year and continue for four to five years.
+The Group is in a strong position to benefit from the large pipeline of infrastructure work in South East Queensland over the coming decade.
 This will provide significant benefit to the construction materials and services offered by the Group, and will also provide opportunities for the use of the New Generation Building Materials.

-The establishment of permanent concrete plants in South East Queensland, with six currently operational, with two additional sites identified, delivers on the strategy outlined in the prospectus.
-This, together with the development of a greenfield quarry site acquired in South East Queensland, which, unless the market improves is not expected to be operational within the next 2 years, strengthens the Group's position as a preferred supplier of construction materials in this market.
-We expect continued pressure on profitability during FY21, due to market conditions.
+The continual establishment of permanent concrete plants in South East Queensland, with six currently operational, with two additional sites identified, delivers on the strategy outlined in the prospectus.
+This, together with the development of a greenfield quarry site acquired in South East Queensland, which, unless the market improves is not expected to be operational within the next year, strengthens the Group's position as a preferred supplier of construction materials in this market.